leikind/wice_grid/README.md

 WiceGrid views do not contain forms so you can include it in your own forms.

-WiceGrid is known to work with MySQL and Postgres.
+WiceGrid is known to work with MySQL, Postgres, and Oracle.

 ## Requirements and Rails versions